tehstone/wayfarer-addons/README.md

 - Numbers 1-5 to select a rating for the selected category
 - Left & Right arrows to navigate between categories
+- Enter key to submit the nomination (will select the Smart Submit option of the Review Timer script is installed).
 - Numbers within Rejection Dialog to navigate the reject reason menu
 - Backspace within Rejection Dialog to navigate back a level in the reject reason menu
 - When the text box in the Rejection Dialog is focused, Shift+Enter will add a newline, Enter will submit the nomination